 I am an evolutionary biologist based at the University of Edinburgh within the Institute of Evolutionary Biology.
-My research investigates the evolutionary causes of senescence, especially those that involve social interactions among individuals.
+My research investigates the evolution of life histories, with special emphases placed on topics relating to senescence and social interactions among individuals.
 Most of my work combines demographic and quantitative genetic perspectives with the aim of understanding age-specific patterns of phenotypic selection and genetic architecture.
 This research includes components of theory development, secondary analyses of human and animal populations, and experimental and observational work involving a laboratory population of Nicrophorus vespilloides, a species of burying beetle with facultative parental care.

-Further information for my research group, publications, and courses taught can be found using the links above.
+Further information for my research group, publications, and teaching can be found using the links above.